swaroop-osec/anchor/tests/lockup/docs/staking.md

 The **Registry** program provides an on-chain mechanism for a group of stakers to

-* Share rewards proprtionally amongst a staking pool
+* Share rewards proportionally amongst a staking pool
 * Govern on chain protocols with stake weighted voting
 * Stake and earn locked tokens